odysseyindia/odyssey-tours/content/english/tim/itineraries/family-tour-of-rajasthan/_index.md

       - type: hotel
         url: >-
           /destinations/india/states/rajasthan/cities/deogarh/hotels/deogarh-mahal/
+        title: Deogarh Mahal
         content: >-
-          If you've ever wanted to play at soldiers defending a castle, this is the place to do it.
-One of Rajasthan's most spectacular palaces, Deogarh Mahal is a fabulous building of yellow ochre with ornate domes and white accents.
+          If you’ve ever wanted to play at soldiers defending a castle, this is the place to do it.
+One of Rajasthan’s most spectacular palaces, Deogarh Mahal is a fabulous building of yellow ochre with ornate domes and white accents.
 The rooms are spread across the palace on different, maze-like levels.
 Many rooms have original furniture and some have exquisite frescoes and murals with mirrors.
 Beautiful handpicked fabrics enhance a feeling of quiet elegance.
 There is a well-designed swimming pool in its own secluded area.
-        checkInDate: null
+        checkInDate: ''
-        checkInTime: null
+        checkInTime: ''
-        checkOutDate: null
+        checkOutDate: ''
-        checkOutTime: null
+        checkOutTime: ''
+        nights: ''
   - day: 4
     item:
       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/deogarh/excursions/morning-train-excursion-with-jeep-transfers/
+        title: Morning train excursion with jeep transfers
         content: >-
           This little passenger train, built in the 1930s, goes at a gentle pace through the most beautiful forest and hills in Rajasthan, a rugged,